babicb/babicb.github.io/research.md

 ---
 You will find below a list of publications and works in progress, followed by a general overview of my research.

+Here is a list.
+	1. Hi list
+	2. Second item
+	3. Third item
+End of list.

 **Publications**
 	1. A Theory of Epistemic Risk
   _Philosophy of Science_ (forthcoming) [PDF](research/babic_ter.pdf)